 Eating in Milan

 Admittedly, Italy is probably one of the easiest cities to take a picky child eater.
-Where else can you indulge in pizza, pasta, and gelato?
+Where else can you indulge in delicious Italian cuisine such as pizza, pasta, and gelato?

 Don’t be fooled by the price of fish (or slab of meat) like my husband was.
 Menus list price as price (in Euros) per etto (€ xx per etto where etto = 100 grams).
 So, if your fresh caught fish is 400 grams, multiply appropriately.